SPINA BIFIDA ASSOCIATION OF MARYLAND

 Membership Services

-Bi-monthly education meetings and social activities for people who have Spina Bifida and live in this area in service areas of Baltimore City, Baltimore County, Carroll County, Harford County, Anne Arundel County and Howard County.
+Bi-monthly education meetings and social activities for people who have Spina Bifida and live in this area in service areas of Baltimore City, Baltimore County, Carroll County, Harford County, Anne Arundel County or Howard County.

 Rules for Membership

-1. To be a member, the person with spina bifida must live in our service area of
+1. To be a member, the person with spina bifida must live in our current service area of

 2. You must complete a simple membership form and pay annual dues.